xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

 MIDI
 ++++

 MIDI I/O is provided on the board via standard 5-pin DIN connectors.
-The signals are buffered using 5V line drivers and are then connected to 1-bit ports on the xCORE, via a 5V to 3.3V buffer.
+The signals are buffered using 5V line drivers and are then connected ports on the xCORE, via a 5V to 3.3V buffer.
+A 1-bit port is used for receive and a 4-bit port is used for transmit.

 Audio Clocking
 ++++++++++++++